AndreasArvidsson/WinDSP/README.md

 * Description of the config file to be displayed at startup.
 * Optional.
 If not given no description will be shown.
 * Useful when using multiple config files. eg: "Default", "Night mode", "Less bass".

+## Debug
+* Set to true to print debug data.
+* Is shown in both application window and separate "WinDSP_log.txt" log file.

 ## Devices
 * Devices contains the capture and render device names.